The Top Essential Oils For Body Odor

 Essential Oil Deodorant

-While you’re giving your armpits a break, you may want to make the switch to natural deodorant.
+Now that you know , it's time to give your armpits a break and make the switch to .
 At Edens Garden, we offer an entire range of essential oil deodorants, made with natural, non-toxic ingredients.
 Compatible with all skin types, our deodorants are also free of baking soda.

 Each of our deodorants features one of our bestselling essential oil synergy blends.
 Try Rose Bergamot, a classic, garden-fresh deodorant featuring Rose, Bergamot and Patchouli essential oil.
 Unsure about which deodorant is right for you?
 You can’t go wrong with French Lavender Sage – an herbal and gently floral deodorant featuring Damiana, Grapefruit, Osmanthus and of course, French Lavender and Sage essential oils.
 In the mood for something with earthy and musky tones?
 Cedarwood Spruce and Tobacco Patchouli are ready for duty.